OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 # 2. Dates and real data

 Let's see how we would read in some dates using real data.
-We have used this data before!
-GPP is an estimate of CO2 exchange of tree
+We have used this data before, but as a reminder GPP is an estimate of CO2 exchange of tree canopies:
-canopies:

 ```r